reaperhulk/openssl-osrandom-engine/README.md

 ###Caveats

-If you prefer the OpenSSL CSPRNG over /dev/urandom then this is not the engine for you.
+If you prefer the OpenSSL CSPRNG over /dev/urandom then you should not use this.
 Otherwise the current version of this engine has the following issues:

 * No persistent urand file descriptor.
 Performance will suffer.
 * No Windows support
 * Brand new, use at your own risk.

+/dev/urandom is not a panacea and the existence of this engine should not be considered evidence that it is superior to OpenSSL's CSPRNG.

 #### Compiling